Modern utilities

 Fuzzy finder: fzf

-fzf is a fuzzy finder that can be paired with any number of commands.
+fzf allows to find elements of any list through incremental completion and fuzzy matching.
+It can be paired with any number of commands.

 Installation